+The Picture Exchange Communication System® / PECS® has really changed our lives for the better.
 My son is almost four years old and I would class him as non-verbal.
-Unfortunately we have seen a number of regressions in relation to speech, we have periods where he has used a few single words but generally there is no speech.
-At 2.5 he was diagnosed with autism but it was aged 2 that we started to engage with speech and language as it was clear he was delayed.
+Unfortunately we have seen a number of regressions in relation to speech.
+We have had periods when he has used a few single words but generally there is no speech.
+At 2.5 he was diagnosed with autism.
+It was at 2 years old that we started to engage with speech and language as it was clear he was delayed.

-PECs – Picture Exchange Communication System: A functional communication system based on applied behaviour analysis (ABA) used for people with difficulties relating to speech and language.
-It uses pictures which are exchanged with ‘communicative partners’ and teaches how to communicate what they need before moving through different phases of functional communication.
+PECs is a functional communication system based on applied behaviour analysis (ABA).
+It is used for people with difficulties relating to speech and language.
+Pictures are exchanged with ‘communicative partners’ to request or comment on items / things.
+PECs teaches how to communicate needs and has six phases to teach functional communication.

-Makaton: A system of signs and symbols combined with speech to assist hearing people with communication or learning difficulties.
-Signs from British Sign Language (BSL) are used, however BSL is different to Makaton as it is a language for the deaf community in the UK and is naturally evolving language with its own grammar and word order.
+Makaton: is a system of signs and symbols combined with speech to assist hearing people with communication or learning difficulties.
+Signs from British Sign Language (BSL) are used.
+However BSL is different to Makaton as it is a language for the deaf community in the UK and is naturally evolving language with its own grammar and word order.
 Makaton is what Mr Tumble uses on the Cbeebies show Something Special.

-I think Makaton is brilliant and I had already tried lots of baby signing with my son, however he was really struggling with eye contact / looking directly at people, attention and social contact so our speech and language therapist recommended PECs.
+I think Makaton is brilliant and I had already tried lots of baby signing with my son.
+However he was really struggling with eye contact (or looking directly at people), attention and social contact so our speech and language therapist recommended PECs.

 PECs has been in our lives now for 15 months, I’m not going to lie it has been really hard at times but it has made so much difference.
 The fact that my son can tell me what he wants and we have a method of communication that we both understand is invaluable.
 Throughout this post I will refer to the PECs student as ‘child’ this is simply because my experience has been with my child, many PECs students are adults.